 Fred Pietropola, his successor, provided a continuing review of the YAR debate in his 2003 Chairman’s address to the Association of Average Adjusters of the United States and introduced an innovative and compelling proposal for salvage settlements to take place under the auspices of the P&I Clubs.

-BIMCO developed a model General Average absorption clause to be used in hull and machinery policies - click here to see it.
-Practitioners will recognize that it forms the basis of the GA absorption provisions of the IUA's International Hull Clauses.
+BIMCO has taken the initiative in developing a model General Average absorption clause to be used in hull and machinery policies - click here to see it.